aspose-slides/Aspose.Slides-Documentation/java/developer-guide/presentation-slide/convert-slide/_index.md

 To convert a slide to an image, do this:

 1. First,
-   * convert the slide to a BufferedImage first by using the [GetThumbnail](https://reference.aspose.com/slides/java/com.aspose.slides/ISlide#getThumbnail--) method or
+   * convert the slide to a Images first by using the [getImage](https://reference.aspose.com/slides/java/com.aspose.slides/ISlide#getImage-java.awt.Dimension-) method or
-   * render the slide to a Graphics2D object by using the [RenderToGraphics](https://reference.aspose.com/slides/java/com.aspose.slides/ISlide#renderToGraphics-com.aspose.slides.IRenderingOptions-java.awt.Graphics2D-) method from the [ISlide](https://reference.aspose.com/slides/java/com.aspose.slides/ISlide) interface.

 2. Second, set additional options for conversion and convertible slide objects through
    * the [ITiffOptions](https://reference.aspose.com/slides/java/com.aspose.slides/ITiffOptions) interface or